-I am working on discovering causal relationships automatically in complex environments.
+I am working on discovering causal relationships automatically in complex environments, with theoretical guarantees.
 In particular, I, together with my cooperators, are exploring causal discovery in the presence of distribution shifts, selection bias, and confounders.
 We aim to develop methods to learn causal relations in an automatic way, with no hard restrictions on data distributions, causal mechanisms, or data types.

 Besides theoretical implementation in the field of causal discovery, I am also actively exploring its practical use.
 We have applied our developed algorithms to neuroscience, biology, finance, and archeology.
 For example, we have developed methods to identify atypical brain information flow in autistics, with which to distinguish autistics from typical controls.

 In addition, we try to answer: how does causal understanding contribute to artificial general intelligence?
-The view of causality allows us to transfer knowledge to new, unfamiliar situations in an interpretable and principled manner.
-More specifically, we are developing methods that leverage causality to facilitate machine learning problems, including classification, clustering, forecasting, and reinforcement learning, when there exist distribution shifts or hidden variables leading to spurious associations.
+The causal view provides a clear picture for understanding advanced learning problems and allowing going beyond the data in a principled, interpretable manner.
+More specifically, I have been trying to answer how causal understanding facilitates solving fundamental machine learning problems, including classification, clustering, forecasting in nonstationary environments, reinforcement learning, transfer learning, and representation learning, especially when there exist distribution shifts or hidden variables leading to spurious associations.